MatthewBel11/MatthewBel11/README.md

-# Hi, I'm Matthew.
+# Hey, welcome to my profile! :raised_hands:

-I'm an undergraduate student @ Newcastle University currently studying Software Engineering.
+> :point_right: My name is Matthew Bell and i'm an undergraduate student [@Newcastle University](https://www.ncl.ac.uk/)  currently studying Software Engineering.

-## H2
-### H3
+##  So, What do i know?

+1. Python
+2. SQL
+3. HTML
+4. CSS

+### And what do i plan to know?